Pulmonary embolism: Pulmonary embolism rule-out criteria

 The pulmonary embolism rule-out criteria (PERC) helps assess people in whom pulmonary embolism is suspected, but unlikely.
 Unlike the Wells score and Geneva score, which are clinical prediction rules intended to risk stratify people with suspected PE, the PERC rule is designed to rule out the risk of PE in people when the physician has already stratified them into a low-risk category.

-People in this low risk category without any of these criteria may undergo no further testing for PE: low oxygen saturations – SaO2 <95%, unilateral leg swelling, coughing up blood, prior DVT or PE, recent surgery or trauma, age >50, hormone use, fast heart rate.
+People in this low-risk category without any of these criteria may undergo no further testing for PE: low oxygen saturations – SaO2 <95%, unilateral leg swelling, coughing up blood, prior DVT or PE, recent surgery or trauma, age >50, hormone use, fast heart rate.
 The rationale behind this decision is that further testing (specifically CT angiogram of the chest) may cause more harm (from radiation exposure and contrast dye) than the risk of PE.
 The PERC rule has a sensitivity of 97.4% and specificity of 21.9% with a false negative rate of 1.0% (16/1666).

 Blood tests

 In people with a low or moderate suspicion of PE, a normal D-dimer level (shown in a blood test) is enough to exclude the possibility of thrombotic PE, with a three-month risk of thromboembolic events being 0.14%.
 D-dimer is highly sensitive but not specific (specificity around 50%).
 In other words, a positive D-dimer is not synonymous with PE, but a negative D-dimer is, with a good degree of certainty, an indication of absence of a PE.
 A low pretest probability is also valuable in ruling out PE.
 The typical cut off is 500 μg/L, although this varies based on the assay.
 However, in those over the age of 50, changing the cut-off value to the person's age multiplied by 10 μg/L (accounting for assay which has been used) is recommended as it decreases the number of falsely positive tests without missing any additional cases of PE.

-When a PE is being suspected, several blood tests are done in order to exclude important secondary causes of PE.
+When a PE is being suspected, several blood tests are done to exclude important secondary causes of PE.
 This includes a full blood count, clotting status (PT, aPTT, TT), and some screening tests (erythrocyte sedimentation rate, kidney function, liver enzymes, electrolytes).
 If one of these is abnormal, further investigations might be warranted to the issue.

 Troponin levels are increased in between 16 and 47% with pulmonary embolism.

 Imaging

 In typical people who are not known to be at high risk of PE, imaging is helpful to confirm or exclude a diagnosis of PE after simpler first-line tests are used.
 Medical societies recommend tests such as the D-dimer to first provide supporting evidence for the need for imaging, and imaging would be done if other tests confirmed a moderate or high probability of finding evidence to support a diagnosis of PE.

-CT pulmonary angiography is the recommended first line diagnostic imaging test in most people.
+CT pulmonary angiography is the recommended first-line diagnostic imaging test for most people.

 Ultrasound of the legs can confirm the presence of a PE but cannot rule it out.